 Some kind of disclaimer is supposed to go here, but I can't think of anything to warn you off or make you fearful.
 I suppose you could send me money or food or something, but I'm really quite comfortable, thank you.
 Maybe we could meet for a beverage.
 I'd like that.

 You still here??
 This can't be what you came here for.
 Go click on something else.

 Please ignore the remainder of this page.
 It is a blatant attempt to get Google Search to prioritize this page over all the other John Simpsons on the internet.
-Click on something else now, like my Pics&Videos.
+Click on something else now, like my Photos&Travel page.

 Who is John Simpson, from Windsor, Ontario?

 I am.
 Or at least I'm one of them.
 I'm a getting-up-there guy living in Windsor, Ontario.
 I have a lovely wife of many years, and two beautiful, smart children who contribute good things to my life and to society.
 I'm not working anymore and have the good fortune to be able to travel and enjoy hobbies.
 I like fixing things, woodworking, and trolling the internet for the never-ending stream of curiosities it delivers.
 I also enjoy a little gardening, bicycling, and kayaking.

 I started life with many blessings.
 Some call them privileges.
 I am aware of that and thankful for them.
 The privileges include being born healthy, Canadian, male, white, smart enough to achieve, and ignorant enough to not particularly excel.

 Those birth attributes, and a 1970's Ontario education, led me to a situation where I could experience and learn a whole lot more.
 I try to be proud without being vain.
 I find it hard not to be lazy, but that's a bee's nest subject that I don't want to get into, and probably wouldn't help me get noticed by Google Search.
 Although it would increase the word count.